EOMMINHO/HangOnClient/README.md

 ## Development

-1. command "npm i" will install every dependencies required to run the program.
+1. command "npm i" will install all dependencies required to run the program.
 2. command "npm start" will start the server with PORT 3000.

 ## Deploy